Extending the application of the LCSR method to low momenta using QCD renormalization-group summation. Theory and phenomenology: Extraction of nonperturbative parameters from a data fit at GeV

-From this figure we can draw the following conclusions. \begin{enumerate} \item The different sources of data below $Q^2\leq 3.1$~GeV$^2$ give rise to a $2\sigma$ error ellipse (based on the NLLA) which has a significant overlap with a large part of the BMS domain and also the lattice constraints at the NNLO and N$^3$LO level, restricting the values of $b_2$ to the range $[0.107, 0.184]$.
+1. The different sources of data below $Q^2\leq 3.1$~GeV$^2$ give rise to a $2\sigma$ error ellipse (based on the NLLA) which has a significant overlap with a large part of the BMS domain and also the lattice constraints at the NNLO and N$^3$LO level, restricting the values of $b_2$ to the range $[0.107, 0.184]$.

-\item A good portion of the BMS domain for $b_2^\text{BMS}<0.171$ lies within the $1\sigma$ confidence ellipse of the data and also inside the N$^3$LO lattice strip.
-This compatibility provides support to the BMS nonperturbative scheme and its ingredients. \item Imposing the most stringent combination of these constraints---$1\sigma$ ellipse and N$^3$LO lattice range---one can determine a DA within the BMS domain defined by the crossing point of the N$^3$LO lattice value $b_2=0.159$ (at $\mu^2_0=1$~GeV$^2$) with the long axis of the BMS rectangle to obtain the value $b_4=-0.098$.
+2. A good portion of the BMS domain for $b_2^\text{BMS}<0.171$ lies within the $1\sigma$ confidence ellipse of the data and also inside the N$^3$LO lattice strip.
+This compatibility provides support to the BMS nonperturbative scheme and its ingredients.

+3. Imposing the most stringent combination of these constraints---$1\sigma$ ellipse and N$^3$LO lattice range---one can determine a DA within the BMS domain defined by the crossing point of the N$^3$LO lattice value $b_2=0.159$ (at $\mu^2_0=1$~GeV$^2$) with the long axis of the BMS rectangle to obtain the value $b_4=-0.098$.
 This uniquely defined DA with the parameters ($b_2=0.159,b_4=-0.098$) provides a good compromise for the simultaneous fulfillment of three distinct types of constraints originating from different sources.
 It is denoted in Fig.\ \ref{fig:fitTFF-NNLO} by \GrayW{\ding{115}} and is used in the following section to obtain predictions for the TFF.

-\item Note that an analogous crossing point of the NNLO middle point with the long BMS line would fulfill the same requirements but would be outside the BMS rectangle. \item The platykurtic range lies entirely within the $1\sigma$ confidence ellipse and is close to the lattice NNLO strip. \end{enumerate}
+4. Note that an analogous crossing point of the NNLO middle point with the long BMS line would fulfill the same requirements but would be outside the BMS rectangle.

+5. The platykurtic range lies entirely within the $1\sigma$ confidence ellipse and is close to the lattice NNLO strip.